 LBSCI 721.Advanced Technical Services.
 3 hr.; 3 cr.
 Prereq.: LBSCI 700, 701, 702, 703.
 A survey course including several ancillary activities required for maximum access to the materials in a library collection.
 Principal topics are acquisitions; circulation policies and procedures; preservation and conservation; online public access catalogs; interlibrary loan procedures; and the administration of the technical services department.

 LBSCI 723.Issues in the Organization of Materials.
 3 hr.; 3 cr.
 Prereq.: LBSCI 700, 701, 702, 703.
 Advanced topics in cataloging and classification.
 The treatment of special types of materials, the organization of collections, as a whole, will be covered.

-LBSCI 729.
-Introduction to Metadata for Cataloging and Classification of Internet Resources.
+*LBSCI 729.
+Metadata for Digital Resources.
 3 hr.; 3 cr.
 Prereq.: LBSCI 700, 701, 702, 703.
 This is a course about encoding and applying metadata standards to describe and represent electronic information as objects (e.g., eBooks, web sites, etc.) in a distributed network environment.
 Covers various applications in libraries and information institutions, with a focus on the meta mark-up languages.

 LBSCI 730.Archival Appraisal, Arrangement, and Access.
 3 hrs.; 3 cr.
 Prereq.: 700, 701, 702, 703; or permission of instructor.
 This course provides an in-depth exploration of the archival principals of Appraisal, Arrangement and Description.
 Within a practical and theoretical framework students will consider how recent advances in technology provide opportunities for more dynamic and interactive tools for archival access.
 They will construct electronic finding aids, including Encoded Archival Description (EAD).